EternalBlue3/Keyboard-AI/README.md

 # Keyboard-AI

-This code is based off of this video: https://www.youtube.com/watch?v=EOaPb9wrgDY
+This code in this repository is based off of this video: https://www.youtube.com/watch?v=EOaPb9wrgDY

-This code is a brute force method to try to find the best possible keyboard.
-This is not feasible as there are 30! permutations to the QWERTY keyboard.
-I decided to be a bit smarter, and generate permutations of the RSTLNE keyboard, but this is still slow, and I will be writing my own genetic algorithm similar to the one used by Adumb in his video.

-Here is the output of the program after the first 2 million permutations:
+I started with a brute force approach of generating millions of permutations of the QWERTY keyboard to see if I could find the best one.
+Some quick math shows that this is not feasible as there are 30! permutations of the QWERTY keyboard.
+Instead, I decided to take the keyboard from Adumb's video (RSTLNE), and generate permutations of that.
+Here is the output of the brute force program after the first 2 million permutations:
 ```
 ---------------------------------------------
 QWERTY keyboard: